emrgnt-cmplxty/fermi/docs/0.old/faq/economics-faq.md

 Welcome to the Frequently Asked Questions.
 To contribute, use the `Edit` button on the right.

-This is the Economics FAQ, where we'll answer common questions about the economics of Axion.
+This is the Economics FAQ, where we'll answer common questions about the economics of Fermi.

 For specific questions about the token distribution, please see [this blog post](https://near.org/blog/near-token-supply-and-distribution/).

 ## General Economics {#general-economics}

-### What are the basic denominations of Axion? {#what-are-the-basic-denominations-of-near}
+### What are the basic denominations of Fermi? {#what-are-the-basic-denominations-of-near}

 _Last Updated: 2020-01-03_

-We use “Axion” as a basic denomination.
-The plural is “Axion”.
+We use “Fermi” as a basic denomination.
+The plural is “Fermi”.
-1 Axion has 1e24 yotco-Axion.
+1 Fermi has 1e24 yotco-Fermi.
 Or 1000 milliNEAR, 1M microNEAR.
-Total supply of Axion at launch is 1 billion.
+Total supply of Fermi at launch is 1 billion.

 ### Where can I learn more about your token economics? {#where-can-i-learn-more-about-your-token-economics}